Speech Therapy For Adults

 - Accent improvement

-- Speech and communication difficulties following oral cancer, a stroke, head injury or other neurological problems
+- Speech and communication difficulties following oral cancer, a stroke, traumatic brain injury or other neurological problems

 - Voice problems